California Locos, Rick Griffin Family Drop New Skateboards, Merch

 Flaven Griffin-Clayton talks about the new line of California Locos merch bearing iconic images created by her father, Rick Griffin, as Robert Williams, Norton Wisdom (behind Williams), Dave Tourje, Nano Nobrega, and Chaz Bojórquez look on, at the Waterfront in Venice, November 30, 2022.
 Photo: Stephen K. Peeples.

 Stephen K. Peeples is a Grammy-nominated multi-media writer-producer and award-winning radio/record-industry veteran raised in Miami and Los Angeles by career newspaper journalists and music lovers.
-Based in Santa Clarita, California, and retired after a 40-plus-year media career, he is (as of late 2022) co-authoring a new book with artist and pop-culture legend John Van Hamersveld commemorating the 60th anniversary in 2023 of Hammer’s iconic poster for Bruce Brown’s epic surf movie “The Endless Summer.”
-And Peeples is developing an art book-biography, “Boyd Elder, Artlaw: The Greatest Artist You’ve Never Heard Of,” about the artist who created the skull art for three classic albums by the rock group Eagles and much more (due in 2024).
+Based in Santa Clarita, California, and retired in 2021 after a 40-plus-year media career, he is (as of spring 2024) is authoring a new book celebrating the 60th anniversary in 2024-2026 of Bruce Brown’s epic surf movie “The Endless Summer.”
+And Peeples is developing an art book-biography, “Boyd Elder, Artlaw: The Greatest Artist You’ve Never Heard Of,” about the artist who created the skull art for three classic albums by the rock group Eagles and much more (due in 2025-26).
 See the “About” page on Peeples’ website.
 More original stories and exclusive interviews are posted there and on his YouTube channel.

 Article: California Locos, Rick Griffin Family Drop New Skateboards, Merch